ttarnok/instrument-swap-api/README.md

 ### Register a new user
 POST `/v1/users`

-Allows you to restister a new user.
+Allows you to register a new user.

 The request body needs to be in JSON format and includes the following properties:
  - `name` - string - Required